dennwats/stig-rhel-hardening/README.md

+# RHEL 9 STIG Partial Hardening Lab (Manual Remediation)

-This project demonstrates how to perform manual STIG compliance hardening on a RHEL 9 virtual machine using OpenSCAP and the `scap-security-guide`.
-I used VMware vSphere to deploy a clean VM, ran before-and-after scans, applied key remediations, and documented results.
+This project demonstrates how to perform **partial STIG compliance hardening** on a RHEL 9 virtual machine using **OpenSCAP** and the `scap-security-guide`.
+I deployed a clean VM, ran before-and-after scans, applied selected **manual fixes**, and documented results and screenshots.

+> ⚠️ Note: This is a **partial demonstration**.
+I intentionally applied a handful of **manual remediations** to showcase practical skills, not to achieve 100% compliance.

 ---

 ## 📌 Project Goals

-- ✅ Understand STIG security baseline for RHEL 9
+- ✅ Understand STIG baseline compliance for RHEL 9
-- ✅ Practice manual remediation of common findings
+- ✅ Practice **manual remediation** of common findings
-- ✅ Generate compliance scan reports (before and after)
+- ✅ Generate and compare before/after scan reports
-- ✅ Document work for portfolio and interviews
+- ✅ Showcase work as a portfolio project

 ---

 ## 🧰 Tools Used

-- RHEL 9 VM (via vSphere/ESXi)
+- RHEL 9 VM (on vSphere/ESXi)
 - OpenSCAP (`openscap-scanner`)
 - SCAP Security Guide (`scap-security-guide`)
 - HTML scan reports